Can You Receive Disability for Rheumatoid Arthritis?

 • Get on the same page as your doctor.
 It's important to have open and honest discussions with your doctor about your symptoms and limitations—not just for your disability claim, but for your health as well.
 Social Security will be looking at your doctor's treatment notes to see if your documented symptoms and tests match what you claim on your application.

 • Comply with your treatment plan.
 Social Security wants to see that you're doing everything you can to improve your condition.
-If you don't follow your doctor's recommendations or take your medications as prescribed, you may face a denial.
+If you don't follow your doctor's recommendations or take your medications as prescribed, you'll probably be denied.

 • Acknowledge other medical conditions.
-It's not uncommon for people with severe arthritis, or any other condition causing chronic pain, to also experience depression or anxiety.
-Or, you may have another condition like heart disease, a digestive disorder, or diabetic neuropathy that also affects your ability to work.
-Social Security has to consider how all of your impairments affect your ability to work, so it's important to list all of the serious conditions you experience on your application, not just the one you think is the most severe.
+It's not uncommon for people with severe arthritis (or any other condition causing chronic pain) to also experience depression or anxiety.
+You may have another physical condition like heart disease, a digestive disorder, or diabetes that also limits your functioning.
+Social Security has to consider how your combined impairments affect your ability to work, so it's important to list all your health issues on your application—not just the one you think is the most severe.

-Once your application is complete, Social Security will send your file to your state's Disability Determination Services (DDS) office.
+Once your application is complete, Social Security sends your file to your state's Disability Determination Services (DDS) office.
 Here, a claims examiner will request and review your medical records and may call you for an interview or send you additional paperwork to complete.
-When the claims examiner feels that your file has sufficient evidence to make a decision, Social Security will notify you by mail.
-This normally takes three to four months, but could take longer.
+When the examiner feels that your file has sufficient evidence to make a decision, Social Security will notify you of the decision by mail.
+This normally takes three to four months but could take longer.

 Do You Qualify for Disability in Your State?